Men's Dress Shoe Fit Guide

 Feet tend to swell as the day goes on, so try on shoes in the late afternoon or evening to avoid dealing with pinched toes.

 Not all dress shoes are created equally.
 Certain styles suit certain types of feet more comfortably, and there may be slight differences in some brands' sizing.
-Take the time to try on several styles in several sizes to find the best shoe for your feet—it's worth it.
+Take the time to try on several styles in several sizes to find the best shoes for your feet—it's worth it.